ethereum/execution-apis/specs/appearance.md

 ```
 ## `Appearance` definition

-An address `Appearance` is informally defined as the transaction identifier for a transaction
+An address `Appearance` is informally defined as a transaction identifier or block field
 that contains that particular address.
 That is, transaction "A" is an `Appearance` of address "B"
 if address "B" is part of transaction "A" in an important way, E.g., One of sender, recipient,
 code address, etc..